JonathanWilbur/mueller-report/volume1.md

 The GRU began planning the releases at least as early as April 19, 2016, when Unit 26165

-registered the domain dcleaks.com through a service that anonymized the registrant.
+Registered the domain dcleaks.com through a service that anonymized the registrant.
 137 Unit 26165

-paid for the registration using a pool of bitcoin that it had mined.
+Paid for the registration using a pool of bitcoin that it had mined.
 138 The dcleaks.com landing page pointed to different tranches of stolen documents, arranged by victim or subject matter.
 Other dcleaks.com pages contained indexes of the stolen emails that were being released (bearing the sender, recipient, and date of the email).
 To control access and the timing of releases, pages were